fletchbomb/guys/big-guy-little-guys-architecture-maintenance-v0.1.md

 The non-host client must not run combat, enemy, projectile, repair, resource, or upgrade simulation.

-The current v0.7 multiplayer bug fix depends on this rule.
+The stable v0.8 multiplayer baseline depends on this rule.
 Do not undo it.

 Expected structure: